 If you’re positioning yourself in a particular niche, try out different keyword variations to increase your chances of ranking on the Top 10 searches on Google.

-3) You can establish a reputation as an authority in your chosen niche.
+Establish a reputation as an authority in your chosen niche

 It’s not just about providing excellent services and products nowadays.
 Why do you think Hubspot is the authoritative body it is today?
 The answer is partly in their abundance of free, open resources.